greydor/Fluid-Warmer-Data-Analyzer/README.md

 When the program is launched the user is prompted with a file open dialogue box for the input files and then a second one for the output file.
 If the files are not excel files, the program shows an error dialogue box and ends the program.

 The output file selected is opened using openpyxl.
 If the user has this file open, the program will close with an error message because it cannot be written to.
-If the file does not contain an existing data summary table, a table is created only the headers.
+If the file does not contain an existing data summary table, a new table is created with headers.

 The information in the table includes:

-- **Date**: The date of test
+- **Date**: The date of test.
-- **Disposable**: Disposable id# used during test
+- **Disposable**: Disposable id# used during test.
+Read from filename.
-- **Battery**: Battery id# used during test
+- **Battery**: Battery id# used during test.
+Read from filename.
-- **Input Temp Target (°C)**: Target input fluid temperature
+- **Input Temp Target (°C)**: Target input fluid temperature.
+Read from filename.
+This is not used in any calculation, it is intended only to help with sorting similar tests in excel.
-- **Flowrate (mL/min)**: Measured flowrate during test
+- **Flowrate (mL/min)**: Measured flowrate during test.
+Read from filename.
+- **Unit**: Device id#.
+Read from filename.
 - **Input Temp Mean (°C)**: Calculated mean input temperature
 - **Steady-State Output Temp (°C)**: Calculated mean output temperature.
 Only calculates the average of data during minutes 5 - 12 because the data is typically steady during this period.
 - **Reservoir Temp Mean (°C)**: Optional.
-Calculates the mean fluid reservoir temperature
+Calculates the mean fluid reservoir temperature.
-- **Startup Time**: Time that the output fluid temperature took to reach the minimum specification (36°C)
+- **Startup Time**: Time that the output fluid temperature took to reach the minimum specification (36°C).
 - **Peak Temp (°C)**: Peak output temperature during the test.
 - **Test Time > 36°C**: Total time the test delivered fluid above the minimum specification (36°C).
-Checks for the time the output temperature drops below 36°C for 10 consecutive seconds
+Checks for the time the output temperature drops below 36°C for 10 consecutive seconds.
 - **Fluid Infused (mL)**: Total fluid infused above the minimum specification.
-Calculated from test time and flowrate
+Calculated from test time and flowrate.
 - **Battery Time**: Length of time the battery charge lasted.
 - **ΔT x Time x Flowrate**: Calculation used to compare across multiple tests.
+- **Filename**: The name of the original file for reference.
-- **Comment**: This column is left blank by the program in case the user needs to add comments later.
+- **Comments**: This column is left blank by the program in case the user needs to add comments later.

 The main loop of the program loops through all of the input files selected.
 One at a time, they are read using pandas library, and calculations are performed.

 The data summary is appended to the summary table.
-Additionally the data summary is added to the original data sheet for reference in a new sheet.
+Additionally the data summary is added to the original data file for reference in a new sheet.